 But how do I choose?

-Assuming age is less of a concern (you’re probably under 70 ½, unless you’re rocking the septuagenarian swag), the biggest consideration to make when deciding which retirement investment is right for you is the tax benefit of each.
+Assuming age is less of a concern, the biggest consideration to make when deciding which retirement investment is right for you is the tax benefit of each.

-Pre-tax contributions (Traditional IRAs and Traditional 401(k)s) effectively lower the amount of income you are taxed on in any given year, plus you don’t pay taxes on your investment returns until retirement/withdrawal.
+Pre-tax contributions (traditional IRAs and Traditional 401(k)s) effectively lower the amount of income you are taxed on in any given year, plus you don’t pay taxes on your investment returns until retirement/withdrawal.
 Post-tax contributions (Roth IRAs and Roth 401(k)s) don’t save you money upfront, but they save you money on the backend since your investment grows tax-free.
-Thank you, Uncle Sam!
-Serious upgrade to finding $20 in a coat pocket.